MazeMap/URL-API/URL-API.md

 * `v` defines the version, in this case `1`.

 The URL API supports versioning using the `v` parameter, however it is not necessary to specify as the API assumes the latest version by default.
 In the following examples we omit this parameter.
-There is legacy functionality from version 0.5 that still works.
-More on that further down.

 ## Specifying a campus